 So you just crushed your first team-building escape room event, and you are wondering what other tools can help your team up the game.
 Well, you are in luck. there are many different collaboration tools available for high-performing teams.
-Some of the most popular include project management software, online chat platforms, and video conferencing tools.
+Some of the most popular include various project management software, online chat platforms, and video conferencing tools.
 By using these tools, teams can stay organized and communicate with each other more effectively.
 This can help them to complete tasks more efficiently and work together more effectively overall.

 What are collaboration tools?

-Collaboration tools are software tools that allow people to work together on projects.
+Collaboration tools are nifty software tools that allow people to work together on projects.
 There are many different collaboration tools available, and they can be used for a variety of purposes.
 Some collaboration tools allow people to share files and documents, while others allow people to communicate with each other in real-time.
 Still, other collaboration tools provide a platform for people to collaborate on code or other digital projects.

 What are the benefits of collaboration tools?